rollthecloudinc/quell/README.md

 Build forms using Formly components and save submissions by calling rest apis, using provided adaptors, or creating own adaptor.
 The demo writes to index db.

+Formly components are integrated with data source mechanism to consume any api or sdk.
+All option components such as; select, radio group, autocomplete can populate from any data source in the system or custom built.

 https://dpxmq1mxvsyda.cloudfront.net/formly/kitchensink/v1
 https://dpxmq1mxvsyda.cloudfront.net/formly/kitchensink/v1/manage